Overview

 Dependencies

-- AX.C.02: Wild Die Explosion/Implosion rules apply to all Tradition rolls; Critical Failure chain rules apply to Backlash triggers
+- AX.C.02: Wild Die Explosion/Implosion rules apply to all Tradition rolls; Backlash is triggered on an Implosion or a Critical Failure (optional)

 - AX.C.06: Tradition dice purchased from Talent budget at generation; Attribute governs Tradition per AX.C.03